xrdocs/design/_blogs/2022-07-01-peering-fabric-hld_5_0.md

 ## Telemetry

-The Peering fabric design uses the rich telemetry available in IOS-XR and the NCS5500 platform to enable an unprecedented level of insight into network and device behavior.
+The Peering fabric design uses the rich telemetry available in IOS-XR and all Cisco platforms to enable an unprecedented level of insight into network and device behavior.
 The Peering Fabric leverages Model-Driven Telemetry and NETCONF along with both standard and native YANG models for metric statistics collection.
 Telemetry configuration and applicable sensor paths have been identified to assist providers in knowing what to monitor and how to monitor it.
+All configuration in Cisco routers can be represented by a YANG model and all operational data can be consumed using network models over either Cisco MDT or standards-based gNMI.

 ## Automation